Get

 How long does it take rescue dogs to adjust to a new home?

 The 3-3-3 rule provides a general framework, and not all dog adoptions will adhere to this timeline.
 Dogs are unique and will have varying adjustment experiences.
-However, the 3-3-3 rule is still helpful because it helps people know what to expect from their dogs as they get used to their new life.
+However, the rule is still helpful because it helps people know what to expect from their dog as they get used to their new life.

 black and white short coated dog on green grass field

-Image Credit: Conor Brown, Unsplash
+Image By: Conor Brown, Unsplash

 Do shelter dogs bond with new owners?